Kiarighat

 Kiarighat, Himachal Pradesh, India, is a small hill station situated at Kalka-Shimla National Highway, where tourists can stay for a while or stay overnight.
-The JP university is located at about 8 km from here.
+The Jaypee university is located at about 8 km from here.

+Accessibility

-Access : Kiarighat is connected by Shimla-Kalka National Highway.
+Kiarighat is connected by Shimla-Kalka National Highway.
 It is 27 km away from Shimla and 19 km from Solan.
-The nearest Airport in Jubbal Hatti and nearest narrow gauge railway station is Kandaghat.
+The nearest Airport in Jubbarhatti and nearest railway station is Kandaghat at Kalka-Shimla railway.

+Climate

-Climate : In winter, the temperature can drop near to freezing point when heavy woolens are required and in summers, light woolens / cottons are recommended.
+In winter, the temperature can drop near to freezing point when heavy woolens are required and in summers, light woolens / cottons are recommended.